Q&A: How much of one’s success do I attribute to luck versus hard work?

 In the first set of experiments, the pigeons got food every time they pecked.
 In other arrangements, Skinner stopped giving them food as a reward, and in some instances, after the pigeon got food, the system stopped dispensing treats for, say, 60 seconds.
 Once the time passed, if the bird pecked, it received another reward.
 Skinner then varied the timing between the food rewards randomly.

-What caught Skinner by surprise, was that the most pecks were elicited by intermittently rewarding the behaviour with a random time interval before the reward appeared.
+The most interesting part of this experiment was that the most pecks were elicited by intermittently rewarding the behaviour with a random time interval before the reward appeared.
 Under these conditions where rewards were variable, the pigeons went bonkers – one bird pecked the glass 2.5 times a second for an unbelievable 16 hours, whilst another tapped 87,000 times over a day despite getting rewarded for the behaviour less than 1% of the time.

 I’m mentioning this because I think most careers, especially in the creative industries, are actually quite far from merit based.
 There are too many actors, directors, and other artists who all have the talent, credentials and work experience, yet the hours they put into it translate to very different work opportunities and paycheck.